 A confident individual with a body of knowledge which enables them to live a safe, healthy and fulfilling life.

-A responsible, respectful and active citizen who is emphatic and has the strength of character to contribute positively to society including on a range of community and global issues.
+A responsible, respectful and active citizen who is empathetic and has the strength of character to contribute positively to society including on a range of community and global issues.

 Curriculum content is underpinned by research-based understanding of how pupils learn, in particular the frequent retrieval of previously learned content, making connections to previous knowledge and experiences to strengthen pupils understanding and knowledge over time.
 To achieve this, we build in explicit teaching of curriculum connections across and between subjects, as well as flashbacks or retrieval practice.

-Our curriculum reflects our school’s local context by addressing typical gaps in pupils’ knowledge and skills and is designed to give all pupils, particularly disadvantaged pupils and SEND pupils, the cultural capital they need to succeed in life through our Curriculum Drivers of growth mindset, community and environment.
+Our curriculum reflects our school’s local context by addressing typical gaps in pupils’ knowledge and skills and is designed to give all pupils, particularly disadvantaged pupils and SEND pupils, the cultural capital they need to succeed in life through our Curriculum Drivers of growth mindset, community, environment and language development.
 These shape every aspect of school life, are embedded in teaching and learning and develop the child as a whole.